 The students shall be housed at Vivekananda Memorial Hospital, Saragur.
 They shall be given simple living quarters (separate for men and women) on a twin-sharing basis.
 The rooms contain an attached bath with western toilet, cots with mattresses and mosquito nets.
-The trainees are encouraged to bring their own linen.
 South Indian vegetarian food is served in the canteen or at other suitable places when taken on exposure trips.
 Purified drinking water is also made available.
 Students should get their own laptops in case they need any computer support for their work/project.

 Please note that smoking and alcohol consumption are prohibited in all campuses of SVYM.

-The cost of the program is Rupees 63,000.
+- The cost of the program is 1500 USD.
 This covers

 - The fee for the 4-week training program